dfinity/sdk/docs/concepts/pull-dependencies.md

 ### 3. Set init arguments using `dfx deps init`

-Running `dfx deps init` will iterate all dependencies in `pulled.json`, set empty argument for the ones need no init argument and print the list of dependencies that require init argument.
+Running `dfx deps init` will iterate over all dependencies in `pulled.json`, set an empty argument for the ones that need no init argument and print the list of dependencies that do require an init argument.

 Then running `dfx deps init <CANISTER> --argument <ARGUMENT>` to set init argument for individual dependency.